dechamps/videojitter/EXAMPLES.md

-This example demonstrates that, even when the system under test is badly misbehaving, videojitter can still make sense of the data and produces reports that accurately reflects what went right and what went wrong.
+This example demonstrates that, even when the system under test is badly misbehaving, videojitter can still make sense of the data and produces reports that accurately reflect what went right and what went wrong.

 ## Recording noise